Cloud is a Small Business Game Changer

-I get asked daily about security in the Cloud and I welcome these questions as it is not only important for users to understand but also opens the discussion about moving to the Cloud, meaning progress for the acceptance of our technologies.
+I get asked daily about office server security and the Cloud and I welcome these questions as it is not only important for users to understand but also opens the discussion about moving to the Cloud, meaning progress for the acceptance of our technologies.

-Is It Secure?
-Recently I was speaking at a seminar and during the lunch break a gentleman said to me, “I don’t know, I just feel so much more secure knowing I can go in the back room of my office and see my server.”
+Recently I was speaking at a seminar and during the lunch break a gentleman said to me, “I don’t know, I just feel so much better about office server security knowing I can go in the back room of my office and see my server.”
 This thought and sense of security is not only misguided but it also seemed almost antiquated in today’s modern society.
 I responded by asking him if he still keeps his money under his mattress and he said, “Of course not” and I think he understood from there where I was going with this.
+Continue reading

 We hear this question asked more and more: if I don’t have internet access and I’m in the Cloud, I won’t have access to any of my data?

 Yes, correct – but I think the bigger question is – if you were on your current system and lost internet, what would you do?
 You wouldn’t have email.
 If you are on a network server you would not have access, and any type of online services that you use now would be down.
 If you have VoiP phones, you wouldn’t have that either.
 The benefits of moving to the Cloud far outweigh the possibility of a minor negative like if you lose internet (cost savings, security, disaster recovery plan, convenience and reliability).